import

 Supported Fitness Devices, GPS receivers and file formats

 TrailRunner directly and indirectly supports several workout recording devices.
 As it’s very time consuming to directly support fitness devices, I decided to interface with dedicated helper applications that do a much better job than I could do on my own.
-Go to the TrailRunner application preferences to set the synchonisation for your supported fitness device.
+Go to TrailRunner > Preferences > Synchronize > Helper Applications to set the desired interface as described below.

 Garmin ANT Agent for Mac OS X allows you to transfer fitness data from compatible Garmin ANT devices to and from your Mac.
 Once your device is synchronized with your Mac, TrailRunner can access the data and import the local TCX files.
 Set the Garmin ANT Agent as your helper application and follow the screen instructions in TrailRunner.